Global level

 The EU has a strong starting position in terms of sustainable development and, together with the member states, is fully committed to be a frontrunner in the implementation of the 2030 Agenda.
 The SDGs feature in all of ten Commission priorities.
 In November 2016, the European Commission outlined its strategic approach to the implementation of the 2030 Agenda, including the sustainable development goals, in the document Next Steps for a Sustainable European Future.

-For more information visit the official website EU Approach to Sustainable Development.
+For more information visit the official website Sustainable development goals overview.

 National level